-Here’s a summary of the complaints we have received in the last year.
+Here’s a summary of the complaints we have received from April 2019 – March 2020.

-In the last year, we have worked with the Ombudsman on the following complaints:
+In the last year, we’ve worked with the Ombudsman on 28 complaints.
+Their decisions were:

-- We are working in partnership with the Housing Ombudsman Service on a ‘Making a Difference’ pilot as one of 5 landlords.
-This pilot focuses on faster and effective complaint handling within our procedures.
+We’re one of 5 landlords working with the Housing Ombudsman Service on the ‘Making a Difference’ pilot project.
+It focuses on faster and effective complaint handling within our procedures.

-- We have recently changed the way we log and manage complaints, so that we have a more effective complaint management system.
-Alongside this, we have built new reporting tools which allows us to look at the complaint data in more detail, identify themes and key drivers of the complaints as well as give all management colleagues access to this, so that they can look at data in real time and address any issues.
+We’ve recently changed the way we log and manage complaints to make the process more efficient.
+We’ve also built new reporting tools which allow us to look at complaint data in more detail, identify themes and find out the root cause of the complaints.
+Management colleagues have access to these tools, so they can look at the data in real time and deal with any issues.